alexanderseyringer/ganz_strukturierte_programmierung_3cWi/readme.md

-# Welcome to the strukturierteProgrammierung repo!
+# Welcome to the ganzstrukturierteProgrammierung repo!

 **Here could be some nice text**